PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

 	  - You have to pay for every month, but it is rather cheap.
    - Make sure you turn off your instance whenever you do not need it, as you are charged for the time that it is up.
    - Create your own branch/fork from this project.
-   - In your branch, set the IP address of your Google Compute Engine instance in the function `send(message)` in the file frontend/static/js/script.js: `url: "http://<your_instance_IP>:5005/webhooks/rest/webhook"`.
-This is why it helps to have a static IP address.
+   - If you are NOT using Nginx, set the IP address of your Google Compute Engine instance in the function `send(message)` in the file frontend/static/js/script.js: `url: "http://<your_instance_IP>:5005/webhooks/rest/webhook"`.
       - When you run the project locally, use `url: "http://localhost:5005/webhooks/rest/webhook"`.
    - Clone your project from Github on the Google Compute Engine instance.
    - Navigate to your project folder on the Compute Engine instance and start your project with `docker-compose up`.